dbayardAWS/kinesis-labs/immersionDay/Lab2firehose/Part1CLI.md

 ## Part 1 - Create resources using AWS CLI

-*NOTE: (Use this option only if you have a linux machine with AWS SDK installed and if you know how to use AWS profiles)*
+*NOTE: (Use this option only if you already comfortable with the AWS CLI and know how to configure AWS profiles)*

+*NOTE: (Be sure to use at least AWS CLI version 1.16.  run "aws --version" to check your CLI version)*

 Before we create the Kinesis Data Firehose delivery stream, lets fulfill following prerequisites that the firehouse delivery stream will need.